Confirmation

 WHAT IS CONFIRMATION?

-HOW DOES PREPARATION WORK AT OUR PARISH?
+WHAT IS THE PREPARATION PROCESS AT OUR PARISH?

 WHAT ARE THE COMPONENTS?

 • Damascus Catholic Mission Camp, located in Centerburg, Ohio, spans from Friday evening to midday Sunday and is a faith-filled, active engagement in adventurous activities designed to build trust and to know Jesus’ love more fully.
-The parish subsidizes half of the expense of this camp while the other half is paid by families.
+The parish subsidizes about half of the expense of this camp while the other portion is paid by families.
 Transportation is by family with a culminating Mass on Sunday to which families are invited.
 The anticipated cost is $100 or less and needs based sponsorship is available.

 Interview & Letter of Request to Fr.
 Tom: Candidates complete an interview in February-March with a member of the Confirmation team to assess the candidate's disposition and growing understanding of his or her faith.
 Additionally, candidates will write a formal letter to Fr.
-Tom that addresses why they desire to be confirmed and summarizes some of the aspects of their preparation. (i.e.: saint name chosen, charitable works completed, faith learning…)
+Tom that addresses why they desire to be confirmed and summarizes some of the aspects of their preparation. (i.e. the saint name chosen, charitable works completed, faith learning…)

-Ceremony: Springtime at Our Lady of the Holy Rosary Cathedral in Toledo; St. Aloysius Parish confirmands will participate in a joint celebration with other parishes in the diocese as scheduled through the Toledo Diocese office.
+Ceremony: Springtime at Our Lady of the Holy Rosary Cathedral in Toledo.
+St. Aloysius Parish confirmands will participate in a joint celebration with other parishes in the diocese as scheduled through the Toledo Diocese office.
 Bishop Daniel E. Thomas will be the conferring celebrant.
-Location address: 2535 Collingwood Blvd, Toledo, OH 43610
+Location address: 2535 Collingwood Blvd.
+Toledo, OH 43610

 HOW DO I REGISTER?

-Students who do not attend St. Aloysius Catholic School can register for the family faith formation program through the link shared here and also linked to our parish website homepage.
+Students who do not attend St. Aloysius Catholic School can register for the Family Faith Formation program through the link shared here and also linked to our parish website homepage.
 Those who attend the school will automatically be registered through their classroom teacher.